HasnaChan/SLMeet3WebProgHasna/README.md

 ## Documentation of the website:

-The website demo can be seen on YouTube by clicking this link below: https://www.youtube.com/watch?v=82O0RY6EpA0
+The website demo can be seen on YouTube by clicking this link: https://www.youtube.com/watch?v=82O0RY6EpA0

 **1. Home Page:**